msgpo/Blocker-database/README.md

 # NoScript-Whitelist

-A global database for NoScript
+A global domain database for NoScript powered by the crowd.

 This project is original designed by CHEF-KOCH and it's under Apache License v2.0 (see License).